Ranee Campen: Ambassadorships

 During the COVID-19 pandemic, Bella as brand ambassador, joined the launch of the 'C-vitt' caravan, No.1 Vitamin C drink developed from a Japanese brand, to promote good health and good immunity to Thai people.

 In 2021, Grab Thailand, the leading everyday super app in Southeast Asia, launched ‘GrabFood - Agents of S.A.L.E’ campaign, and announced Bella as its new brand presenter, to reinforce its image in Thailand.

 In 2022, Bella is the new presenter for Brand's - Chicken Essence.
 Brand Tepthai collaborated with Bella for its promotion.

 In March 2023, global luxury brand Fendi announced Bella as the first Friend of the brand in Thailand and she did a photoshoot for the brand's Women's Spring/Summer 2023 collection.
 She also attended reopening of Fendi's Emporium boutique in Bangkok, and at in the front row of brand's Fall/Winter 2023 presentations in Milan, Italy and managed to generate $660K in a Media Impact Value (MIV).
 She was celebrity guest in the launch of all-new Dior Addict Stellar Shine lipstick collection.
 She is brand ambassador for Japan-based cat food Nekko.
 Prima Gold International Co., Ltd., a Thai brand of gold jewellery, announced Bella-Ranee Campen to be its first presenter to build brand awareness.
 Since November 2023, Bella was become Fendi's Ambassador based on a repost of L'Officiel Thailand editorial on Fendi's official X account.

 Public image

 Bella received 13.4% and ranked as "The Most Influential Celebrities of The Year" by Thairath.
 She regularly features in "10 Most Popular Thai Actresses".
 She's renowned face in cosmetics and fashion industry.
 By May 2023, she had over 8.8M followers in Instagram.
 She is acknowledged as "Queen of the Commercials" due to her brand value in the advertisement industries.
 She features in elite magazines like Harper's Bazaar and termed as "Rating Queen" in their editions, because of her impressive roles in successful movies.

+Personal life

+She previously dated actor Sukollawat Kanarot from Channel 7.
+It is believed they started dating in 2013.
+However, they didn't publicly announce their relationship until 2017.
+On November 26, 2021, they announced their breakup.
+The reason for their split was that although they had made changes to adapt to each other in the past, they ultimately couldn't get along.
+The decision to end was to preserve their positive feelings for each other; they are no longer lovers but will remain friends, sharing conversations and discussions.

+In May 2024, Bella publicly acknowledged dating businessman Will Schwin Chiaravanont, one of the heirs of the Chiaravanont family.
+She also revealed that they met by chance on a plane.